Louise Stanley: Personal life

+Stanley's first husband was NBC stage announcer Leland "Lee" Hunt Bennett.
+They married at Cook County, Illinois on March 29, 1934 and divorced in 1936.

-Stanley's first husband was actor, writer and director Dennis O'Keefe, whose career spanned more than 35 years before he died at age 60.
-They were married on March 10, 1937, and divorced on August 12, 1938.
+She then married actor, writer and film director Dennis O'Keefe.
+They married on March 10, 1937 and divorced on August 12, 1938.

-Following the end of her first marriage, Stanley married singing cowboy, and romantic lead for many B-Westerns, Addison Randall.
+Following the end of this marriage, Stanley married Addison Randall, a singing cowboy and romantic lead for many B-Westerns.
 She and Randall divorced, then remarried.
 The second marriage between the two ended after Randall became involved in an affair with actress Louise Brooks.

-On August 25, 1942, Stanley married Navy pilot Charles Munn Jr. That marriage also was short-lived, ending in divorce only a short time later with allegations that he beat her.
+On August 25, 1942, Stanley married U.S. Navy pilot Charles Munn Jr. This marriage also was short-lived, ending in divorce with allegations of spousal abuse.

-Louise Stanley retired from acting, and died from cancer in Cocoa Beach, Florida in 1982.
+Louise Stanley retired from acting and died from cancer in Cocoa Beach, Florida in 1982.